If you want to find your niche online but you have been struggling with the practical side of how to find a niche – then you are in luck!

 What You Will Learn

-- How to find niches and keyword using an ‘outside of the box’ method
+- How to find a niche market & keywords using an ‘outside of the box’ method

-- The EXACT tactics used to spot the golden niches
+- The EXACT tactics used to spot golden profitable niches

-- How to dissect a site and decide on a winner
+- How to dissect a site and find your niche

 - The exact methods I would use to build a site in 3 different niches